 Introducing Bay of Islands & Northland

-Northland’s reserves shelter the most spectacular remnants of the ancient kauri forests that once blanketed the top of the country.
-The remaining giant trees are an awe-inspiring sight and one of the nation’s treasures.
+Beaches are the main drawcard and they’re here in profusion.
+Visitors from more crowded countries are flummoxed to wander onto beaches without a scrap of development or another human being in sight.
+The west coast shelters the most spectacular remnants of the ancient kauri forests that once blanketed the top of the country; the remaining giant trees are an awe-inspiring sight and one of the nation’s treasures.

 Bay of Islands